-Facilities Planning

-Open and uses voting by majority decision-making processes.
-Meets first Thursday of each month at 1:00pm, Business Office Conference Room

-- Submit the Facilities Master Plan to the Consultation/Council/Strategic Planning Committee - Review and comment on Safety Committee and Emergency Task Force recommendations and proposed solutions - Review and comment on various mandated reporting documents (i.e. 5 year Capital Outlay plan, scheduled Maintenance, recycling/energy and water programs etc.) - Recommend construction and modification of District facilities, assets, and properties - Recommend sequencing and priority of large district renovation and construction project - Assist drafting of policies and procedures related to managing the physical plant - Develop, review and adjust facilities planning documents

-Voting members shall include the following:

-- 2 administrators (Director of Institutional Effectiveness or designee and Chief Business Officer or designee) - 2 confidential/management representatives appointed by the management group - 2 faculty appointed by the Academic Senate - 2 classified representatives appointed by CSEA (The FMP Committee recommends that one classified representative be from maintenance) - 1 student representative appointed by ASB
+Facilities Planning Open and uses voting by majority decision-making processes.
+Meets first Thursday of each month at 2:30pm online Charge: Pla • Re rec • Re yea wa • Re and • Re bmit the Facilities Master Plan to the Consultation/Council/Strategic anning Committee view and comment on Safety Committee and Emergency Task Force commendations and proposed solutions view and comment on various mandated reporting documents (i.e. 5 ar Capital Outlay plan, scheduled Maintenance, recycling/energy and ter programs etc.) commend construction and modification of District facilities, assets, d properties commend sequencing and priority of large district renovation and nstruction project • De sist drafting of policies and procedures related to managing the physical plant evelop, review and adjust facilities planning documents, including Long Range cilities Master Plan Structure: nbers shall include the following: Bus 2 co grou 2 fac 2 cla reco 1 stu Chair: Elected Quorum: • A qu cons Iministrators (Director of Institutional Effectiveness or designee and Chief iness Officer or designee) Iministrators (Director of Institutional Effectiveness or designee and Chief iness Officer or designee) Iministrators (Director of Institutional Effectiveness or designee and Chief iness Officer or designee) Iministrators (Director of Institutional Effectiveness or designee and Chief iness Officer or designee) Iministrators (Director of Institutional Effectiveness or designee and Chief iness Officer or designee) Iministrators (Director of Institutional Effectiveness or designee and Chief iness Officer or designee) Iministrators (Director of Institutional Effectiveness of the five voting stituencies, shall be required to conduct business.
+Iministrators (Director of Institutional Effectiveness or designee) Iministrators (Director of Institutional Effectiveness or designee) Iministrators (Director of Institutional Effectiveness of the five voting stituencies, shall be required to conduct business.
+Iministrators (Director of Leave of the five voting including voting, may be facilitated by electronic communication. : Reports to Consultation Council Document s are forwarded to the Strategic Planning Committee. by the Facilities Planning Committee - October 1, 2020 by Consultation Council -

-Elected by the committee at the first meeting in the fall semester.

-- A quorum, consisting of one member from each of three of the five voting constituencies, shall be required to conduct business. - Attendance, including voting, may be facilitated by electronic communication.

-Reporting: Reports to Consultation Council

-Documents are forwarded to the Strategic Planning Committee.

-Approved by the Facilities Planning Committee - February 21, 2007 Revised by the Facilities Planning Committee - May 18, 2011 Approved by Consultation Council August 27, 2015 Revised by the Facilities Planning Committee - November 7, 2019
+Health and Safety Committee

-Open and uses voting by majority decision-making processes Meets third Friday of each month at 3pm in MS-125
+Open and uses voting by majority decision-making processes Meets third Friday of each month at 3pm online